 7. Reverse from advisor’s interests

-My advisor's recent papers (paste abstracts).
+My advisor's recent papers (real abstracts pasted below).
 Suggest 4 candidate thesis topics that align with their interests but extend in new directions.
 For each: which paper it builds from, what's the new direction, why my advisor would say yes.

 8. Topic-to-proposal scaffolding